-Sometimes you will feel like using the MIDI data of one particular pattern for another project or the MIDI data you downloaded or the ones your friends sent to you.
+Sometimes you will feel like using the MIDI data of one particular pattern for another project or the MIDI data you downloaded or perhaps, the ones your friend sent you.

-The easiest way of doing this is to import the MIDI into your project if downloaded or shared to you by a friend or to reimport it if you created the melody and wanna reuse it in another project.
+The easiest way of doing this is to import the MIDI file into your production session if downloaded or shared to you by a friend or perhaps, to re-import the melody if you plan on using it in another project.

 MIDI files are useful if you want to reuse, send to other daws and other software as well.

 Let's Take a Look On How To Import a New Midi File Into Fl Studio